 For most of 1993-94, Bosniaks (the community of Bosnian Muslims) in eastern Mostar were under constant threat of sniper fire from the Croats.
 It was said that if you could see a building on the western side of Mostar, across the Neretva River, a sniper could see you.
 Residents constructed sniper warning signs in the dangerous areas, but they were often ignored because people had to get to UN-supplied water and food.

-I think that in the early 1990s, my biggest concern was making new friends in middle school, while children my same age in Mostar were camping out in basements, and being bombarded by morter shells and sniper fire, for almost three years.
+I think that back in the early 1990s, my biggest concern was making new friends in middle school, while children my same age in Mostar were camping out in basements, and being bombarded by morter shells and sniper fire, for almost three years.

 The struggle comes to life when exploring Mostar in person, when even today many homes are covered in pock-marks from bullets and numerous buildings are still partially destroyed and abandoned.